 The RCSLT has published their guidance on apprenticeships for universities and employers and an accompanying template to help with the preparation of a business case.
 You can find the guidance and template in the information for employers and universities tab on this page.

-The RCSLT and Health Education England will also be running an event in spring 2021 to bring together SLTs and universities interested in supporting this new apprenticeship for the profession.
+The RCSLT and Health Education England will also be running a virtual workshop event on 29 April 2021 to bring together SLTs and universities interested in supporting this new apprenticeship for the profession.

 Information for employers and universities